tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 describe dependencies between data.
 This example has several repetitions, and while it is fabricated, those repetitions are actually quite frequent in real-life configurations, for example in Kubernetes.
 Repetitions can lead to inconsistencies and make modifying data a burden.
-Let see we can get rid of them in Nickel:
+Let's see how we can get rid of them in Nickel:

 ```nickel